The 10 most beautiful Caribbean beaches (and where to stay near each)

 Extra soft sand and clear blue water make Aruba’s Eagle Beach one of the best in the Caribbean (Photo: Aruba Tourism)

 In stark contrast to the lush terrain found in much of the Caribbean, Aruba presents a dramatic arid desert landscape.
 On Eagle Beach, photo-worthy cacti and twisted divi-divi trees lay just beyond the soft white sand and emerald-colored water.
 Aruba’s widest beach is postcard-pretty, with calm water that’s ideal for swimming.
-Low-rise hotels and condos frame the coastline without overwhelming its natural beauty.
+Low-rise hotels and condos gently frame the coastline without overwhelming its natural beauty.

-Where to Stay Near Eagle Beach in Aruba
+Where to stay near Eagle Beach in Aruba

 Manchebo Beach Resort is a low-key boutique resort located on the shores of Eagle Beach.
 The 72 spacious rooms are inviting and come with contemporary furnishings, soft bed linens, and soothing waterfall showers.
 The resort’s beach hammocks are a step up from standard beach chairs and make a splendid spot for a snooze while the kids play in the sand.